MarimerLLC/csla/README.md

 License
 -------
-CSLA .NET is copyright Marimer LLC, and its use is governed by the open source license found at http://www.lhotka.net/clanet/license.aspx
+CSLA .NET is copyright Marimer LLC.
+Its use is governed by the [CSLA .NET license](http://www.lhotka.net/clanet/license.aspx).